On View: 20th-Century Decorative Arts, 4th Floor

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Plate, porcelain, of circular dished form, number 9 from the 12-piece "Eva" (Eve) series.
-Transfer-printed decoration in black on white ground of right shoulder and tress of hair on diagonally crosshatched ground.
+Plate, porcelain, of circular dished form, number 1 from the 12-piece "Eva" (Eve) series.
+Transfer-printed decoration in black on white ground of right foot and ankle on diagonally crosshatched ground.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome